adaptlearning/adapt-contrib-assessment/README.md

     "_isPercentageBased" : true,
     "_scoreToPass" : 60,
     "_completionMessage" : {
-        "_title" : "You have finished the assessment", "_message": "You have scored [SCORE] out of [MAXSCORE].
+        "title" : "You have finished the assessment", "message": "You have scored [SCORE] out of [MAXSCORE].
 [FEEDBACK]" },
     "_bands": [
         {
             "_score": 0,
-            "_feedback": "You must try harder"
+            "feedback": "You must try harder"
         },
         {
             "_score": 25,
-            "_feedback": "I think you can do better than this" },
+            "feedback": "I think you can do better than this" },
         {
             "_score": 50,
-            "_feedback": "Good effort, you're getting there..."
+            "feedback": "Good effort, you're getting there..."
         },
         {
             "_score": 75,
-            "_feedback": "Excellent!"
+            "feedback": "Excellent!"
         }
     ]
 }